 Photo by Christopher Bernard/istockphoto.com

-As tempting as it is to slip into summer-relaxed mode, don’t abandon the routines and structures you’ve relied on all year.
+Stick to routine As tempting as it is to slip into summer-relaxed mode, don’t abandon the routines and structures you’ve relied on all year.
 Now that it’s light outside later, the kids may be clamouring for you to move back bedtime, but they still need to be tucked in at a reasonable hour.
 “I sometimes see parents out shopping with their kids at 9:30 on a school night,” says Smith.
 “They’re relieved that things are winding down and they think it doesn’t matter.
 But if my kindergarten-aged kids don’t get enough sleep, they cry, they’re cranky and they can’t do their work.”
 The same holds true for older kids—and exhausted parents.

 Regular routines, including healthy snacks and lunches, also help kids cope with the excitement of movie days, field trips and other end-of-school treats and activities.
 “I’ve seen some kids who are just ‘Woo-hoo!’ out-of-control this time of year,” says Mayne.
 “It helps to reinforce that although things may be a little more free-form at school, your expectations and the teacher’s expectations for behaviour are still the same.”